Carina-P/ms3-best-books/test/TESTS.md

         - Expected outcome:
             - A message on top of homepage informing that book is deleted.
             - When searching for the book it no longer appears on the site.
-            - Check in database that book has disappeard from book, book_details and if relevant the reviews collections.
+            - Check in database that book has disappearded from books, books_details and if relevant the reviews collections.

 - Testing use case **US_009**, As a user I want to grade a book **and* use case